CalebFenton/CalebFenton.github.io/source/_posts/building-with-and-detecting-jack.md

-# Building with and Detecting Jack
+title: "Building with and Detecting Jack"
+tags:
+  - android
+comments: true
+date: 2016-12-01 00:13:37
+---

-Recently, I needed to write a bunch of Smali to use in tests for [Simplify](https://github.com/CalebFenton/simplify).
-Smali syntax is simple but tedious and I needed to do some tricky, uncommon stuff and I wasn't even sure how it looks in Smali.
-Luckily, it's pretty easy to write Java and convert it to Smali with a small alias and I discuss the details in a [previous post](https://calebfenton.github.io/2016/07/31/understanding_dalvik_static_fields_1_of_2/).
-This makes it easy to quickly prototype code in Java and then convert it to Smali to see how it looks without worrying about the details of Smali syntax.
-In this post, I want to show how to use a new Android compiler called [`jack`](https://source.android.com/source/jack.html) which takes the place of `dx`.
+Recently, I needed to write a bunch of Smali code to use in tests for [Simplify](https://github.com/CalebFenton/simplify).
+While, Smali syntax is simple and fairly easy to write, it's also tedious and I needed to do some tricky, uncommon stuff.
+I wasn't even sure how to do it in Smali.
+Luckily, it's pretty easy to write Java and convert it to Smali.
+I've talked about how to make a small alias to do this and go over some other use cases in a [previous post](https://calebfenton.github.io/2016/07/31/understanding_dalvik_static_fields_1_of_2/).
+Writing Java and converting to Smali makes it easy to quickly prototype lots of Smali code without worrying about Smali syntax or conventions.
+In this post, I want to show how to use a new Android compiler called [`jack`](https://source.android.com/source/jack.html) which takes the place of `dx` and you'll need to know how to use if you want to continue converting Java to Smali.
 <!-- more -->

 ## Building with Jack